-In the United States and in thirteen international markets, we primarily sell our implants, and to a much lesser extent our instruments, through third-party independent sales agencies to medical facilities and hospitals.
+In the United States and in fourteen international markets, we primarily sell our implants, and to a much lesser extent our instruments, through third-party independent sales agencies to medical facilities and hospitals.
 For such sales, revenue and associated cost of revenue is recognized when a product is used in a procedure.
 In a few cases, hospitals purchase our products for their own inventory, and such revenue and associated cost of revenue is recognized when a product is shipped or delivered and the title and risk of loss passes to the customer.
+Sales of our bracing products are sold to stocking distributors, hospitals, orthotist and other medical professionals or directly to end customers.
+Revenue is recognized for braces generally when title passes upon shipment.